-Sent by Alfred Russel Wallace, Old Orchard, Broadstone, Dorset to Fred R. Birch Carris Place, Belmont, Port of Spain, Trinidad, West Indies on 11 October 1904.
+Sent by Alfred Russel Wallace, Old Orchard, Broadstone, Dorset to Frederick R. ("Fred") Birch Carris Place, Belmont, Port of Spain, Trinidad, West Indies on 11 October 1904.

 Looks forward to hearing about Birch's collecting in the northern hills of Trinidad.